AGaylord6/HPSC-Fault-Tolerance/README.md

 ***
 ### Structure

-TODO: create `Setup/` folder with instructions from the Google docs
+`Setup/`: instructions for OS installation and booting.

 `Benchmarking/`: explore the speed, memory usage, and SIMD capabilities of image compression on this chip (WIP).

 `FaultInjection/`: scripts that allow for automated fault injection into a running image compression process, including a custom Loadable Kernel Module (LKM) for Linux.

 `Dataset/`: contains JPEG and PPM versions of sample Google Earth images.